Canning Downs: History

 Letters written by Walter and George during 1846 and 1847 indicate that improvements to the value of - were planned and these were to include the construction of a "good house".
 In early December 1848, George married Emmeline Macarthur, who was another of the daughters of Hannibal Hawkins Macarthur, father of Patrick's wife.
 From Emmeline's memoirs it seems that the house in which she lived at Canning Downs upon her arrival after the wedding was a "cottage ...built of wood, painted white and lined with canvas, and pretty room papers, thoroughly and prettily furnished and surrounded by a white verandah".
-She continues on to say that a church service was held in a small hall of the house every Sunday at 11.00am for "several of our neighbours...employees and friends which produced quite a congregation".
+She continues on to say that a church service was held in a small hall of the house every Sunday at 11.00 a.m. for "several of our neighbours...employees and friends which produced quite a congregation".
 Emmeline suggests that their accommodation at Canning Downs was unusual,"the cottage only afforded two spare rooms and with the chance of six friends suddenly appearing such accommodation was impossible.
 At the end of our cottage and parallel to our own, and divided by a covered way, the sides and verandah covered with vines, was a long building devoted to servants, storeroom and offices.
 We had one very large room and six folding beds made on (the) principal of a long camp stool, called a stretcher.
 They were seldom all unoccupied and not infrequently all were in request."She also talks of French windows opening onto the verandah from both the hall and her bedroom.
 This description of the 1848 residence at Canning Downs suggests that the house into which Emmeline and George moved was, indeed, the timber slab house still today used as the residence.
 The long building referred to in the above description would then be the kitchen wing of the present structure.
 A sketch by Conrad Martens done in March 1852 provides further evidence of this.
 This shows the residence as a house with hipped roof, verandahs and shuttered French windows with a kitchen wing at the rear.
 Notes at the top of the sketch suggest that the building was white with "green venetians", presumably a reference to the fixed louvre shutters.